FMB Wheels

 305/40R22 (All 4)

-Confirmed with Michelin Defender and Savini custom wheels on ExplorerST.org.
-The 305/40 gives a taller, meatier sidewall on the 22" wheel than the more common 305/35 — some owners prefer the look and the extra cushion.
-At ET30 on 10.5" wide, this tire may produce light outer contact with the front fender liner at hard full-lock steering, which some owners describe as barely perceptible and non-damaging.
-If you want guaranteed clearance at all steering angles, choose 305/35.
-If you prefer the look of the taller sidewall and drive without pushing full lock regularly, 305/40 is a confirmed workable fitment.
+Documented as an alternative to the 305/35 pairing on the same wheel.
+Overall diameter is approximately 30.8", slightly taller than OEM and noticeably taller than the 305/35-series sidewall on 22".
+The 305/40 gives a taller, meatier sidewall on the 22" wheel — frequently cited by owners who prefer the look and the extra cushion.
+At ET30 on 10.5" wide, this tire has been documented as producing light outer contact with the front fender liner at hard full-lock steering, which owners describe as barely perceptible.
+Owners who want full clearance through all steering angles typically choose 305/35 instead; owners who prefer the taller sidewall and don't routinely push full lock find this combination workable.

 Aggressive Fitment